Cups and Gates I: Cohomology invariants and logical quantum operations: Funding and Competing interests

-We thank Shankar Balasubramanian, Andi Bauer, Benjamin Brown, Yu-An Chen, Andrew Cross, Chris Pattison, Brenden Roberts, and Lev Spodyneiko for helpful discussions.
 The work of MD and NT was supported by the Walter Burke Institute for Theoretical Physics at Caltech.
 This work was done in part while NPB and MD were visiting the Simons Institute for the Theory of Computing, supported by DOE QSA grant \#FP00010905.
-NPB and NT also thank the Centro de Ciencias de Benasque Pedro Pascual, where part of this work was performed.
+We declare no conflicts of interest.